Children participating in educational activities and learning about their rights

 These rights include a safe and warm home, nutritious food, quality education, and a fair justice system.
 They apply to every child, regardless of their ethnicity, gender, or religion.

-New Zealand is a proud signatory of the Convention that has sparked some serious transformations around the globe.
-Governments have been motivated to revamp their laws, policies, and even invest more to ensure that kids receive proper healthcare and nutrition for their growth and survival.
+Through the advocacy of children's rights groups including UNICEF, governments have been motivated to revamp their laws, policies, and invest more to ensure that all tamariki receive proper healthcare and nutrition for their growth and survival.

-ADVOCATING FOR KIDS
+ADVOCATING FOR CHILDREN

 We advocate for policies to promote and uphold children’s rights in Aotearoa.
 Throughout our advocacy, we emphasise children’s right to be heard on issues that affect them (Article 12 of the Convention), and the importance of honouring Te Tiriti o Waitangi.

-Our advocacy covers a wide range of children’s rights issues and is currently focussed in three key areas: social protection, climate action and mental health and wellbeing.
+Our advocacy covers a wide range of children’s rights issues and is currently focussed in three key areas: climate action, social protection, and mental health and wellbeing.

 Giving every child the best start